Luukyb/precise-vm-ansible/README.md

 # Vagrant LAMP based on Ubuntu Precise

 Provisioned using Ansible.
+This is a setup for development only, do not use in production.

 Disclamer:
 If you need a LAMP stack with the latest Ubuntu and packages, basically don't use this.